defagos/defagos.github.io/_drafts/understanding_swiftui_layout_behaviors.md

 - **Neutral** (neu): The view adjusts its sizing behavior based on the behaviors of its children, adopting hugging behavior if and only if all its children have hugging behavior, otherwise expanding behavior.

 These three sizing behaviors describe *intrinsic* properties of views, which means they apply to views considered in isolation.
 In concrete situations, though, views are part of a layout hierarchy.
-When a view is part of a hierarchy, only expanding and hugging behaviors concretely apply.
+When a view is part of a hierarchy, only expanding and hugging behaviors apply.
 Neutral behavior, though, must be seen a behavioral placeholder for expanding or hugging behaviors, with no existence in concrete hierarchies.

 In the following we might sometimes use h-exp, v-exp, h-hug, v-hug, h-neu and v-neu as shorthands for all possible intrinsic behaviors in horizontal (h) and vertical (v) directions respectively.